djordjes19/book-buddy-ai-main/README.md

-# Book Summary Retrieval API
+# Book Summary Retrieval API VIDEO TUTORIAL - https://www.youtube.com/watch?v=jdeQsFsABzs&ab_channel=DjordjeSpasojevic

 This project provides an API for retrieving book summaries from a vector database using semantic similarity search.
 The API is built with FastAPI and utilizes OpenAI's embeddings to perform semantic searches on a ChromaDB vector database.